Philip Davies, Chair

 An international heritage and planning consultant and former Planning and Development Director at English Heritage.
 A best-selling author, and expert on the architectural heritage of the Commonwealth, he has travelled worldwide providing guidance on the conservation of the UKs shared heritage.

-Francis Maude, Secretary
+Francis Maude, Deputy Chair

 An architect and conservation specialist.
 His many projects have included the Palace of Westminster and the Temperate House at Kew (both World Heritage sites), as well as the Parliament and President’s House in Trinidad, the Jai Vilas Palace in Gwalior, India and the City Hall in Georgetown, Guyana.